proximax-storage/xpx-chain-devportal-docs/docs/rest-api/serialization.md

 ## Memory Efficiency

 Large networks comprise a large number of transactions.
 Working with binary optimized in size makes the communication faster.
-Furthermore, reading entities from memory buffers -or just a part of them - is memory efficient.
+Furthermore, reading entities from memory buffers or just a part of them, is memory efficient.

 ## Flexibility